 Working with technical debt helps to avoid bugs and to keep development at a good pace.

-Sometimes, a business indeed might not need that, for instance, if that's a prototype or POC, or if there are business priorities that cannot be switched.
+Sometimes, a business indeed might not need that, for instance, if that's a prototype or Proof of Concept, or if there are business priorities that cannot be switched.
 But in most cases, cutting off refactoring would not be a wise thing to do.

 At the same time, you might spend a really huge amount of time on refactoring if the developer is a perfectionist, which doesn't make sense either.

 Therefore, you need to strike a balance.
-You should not spend more time on refactoring than you will save in the future, which does sound logical but again causes estimation difficulties.
+You should not spend more time on refactoring than you will save in the future, which does sound logical but again makes project hard to estimate.